ateijelo/odoo/doc/reference/guidelines.rst

   ease code reading and performance.

-Make your method works in batch
+Make your method work in batch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When adding a function, make sure it can process multiple records.
 Typically,
 such method is decorated with ``api.multi`` decorator (or takes a list of *id*,